The video experts blog

 - Do some stress testing for encoders, cameras, and other live streaming equipment.
 Will equipment fail under load?

-If your software and equipment do well with all of these tests, you should be good to go.
+If your video streaming software and equipment do well with all of these tests, you should be good to go.
 Pre-stream testing is one way to make your streams better.

 As a broadcaster, maximizing the quality of your broadcasts is a must.
 This post should give you a decent grip on how to improve your stream quality.